dekoza/mtgpl/CMR.rst

 :mtgtip:`Yuriko, the Tiger's Shadow<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/a/7af7847e-82e6-45ed-834d-6f3bcba44017.jpg?1612317027|https://scryfall.com/card/cmr/542/yuriko-the-tigers-shadow?utm_source=api>`
    Commander ninjutsu |mana_u|\ |mana_b| (|mana_u|\ |mana_b|, Return an unblocked attacker you control to hand: Put this card onto the battlefield from your hand or the command zone tapped and attacking.)

    Whenever a Ninja you control deals combat damage to a player, reveal the top card of your library and put that card into your hand.
-Each opponent loses life equal to that card's converted mana cost.
+Each opponent loses life equal to that card's mana value.

 :mtgtip:`Zedruu the Greathearted<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/1/c1f49150-9977-4ccb-b6cb-f89f7da9bf85.jpg?1612317066|https://scryfall.com/card/cmr/543/zedruu-the-greathearted?utm_source=api>`